TARGRETIN GEL Rx

 Apply once every other day for the 1st week; then increase frequency at weekly intervals to once daily, then twice daily, then 3 times daily, then 4 times daily based on lesion tolerance.
 Usual dosing frequency: 2–4 times daily; may reduce if application site toxicity occurs.
 Allow gel to dry.
 Do not occlude.

 Be fully familiar with this drug's toxicity before use.
 Counsel patients monthly about need for contraception.
-Women of childbearing potential: obtain reliable negative pregnancy test within 1 week of start; repeat monthly.
+Females of reproductive potential: obtain reliable negative pregnancy test within 1 week of start; repeat monthly.
 Start therapy on 2nd or 3rd day of normal menstrual period.
 Use two effective forms of contraception 1 month prior to, during, and for 1 month after therapy.
 Max 1 month/℞.
-Men with partners who are or may become pregnant: use condoms during and for at least 1 month after therapy.
-Hepatic or renal insufficiency.
+Males with partners who are or may become pregnant: use condoms during and for at least 1 month after therapy.
+Hepatic or renal impairment.
 Discontinue temporarily if severe irritation occurs.
 Avoid sun, UV light, and mucosal membranes.
 Nursing mothers: not recommended.

 Avoid concomitant products that contain DEET.
 May be potentiated by CYP3A4 inhibitors (eg, ketoconazole, itraconazole, erythromycin, grapefruit juice).
 Caution with gemfibrozil.
 Limit Vit.
 A supplements to avoid toxicity.